jexia/docs/docs/apphost/README.md

 As soon as the deployment is done your application will be accessible via a URL marked in blue on the screen.

-## How to update application once deployed?
+## How to update the application once deployed?

 There are two possibilities to make redeployment.
 Jexia is supporting deployment without rebuilding code - when you need to update environment variables only, or full rebuild  - when code will be downloaded from GitHub, build and redeploy with all mentioned environment variables.

-To initiate redeployment, you need to click Redeploy button (top right), which will appear as soon as initial deployment will be finished instead of Deployment button.
+To initiate redeployment, you need to click the Redeploy button (top right), which will appear as soon as the initial deployment will be finished instead of the Deployment button.

 ![No Application](./step_8.png)

-after you will see window with deployment option, where you can specify your API_KEY and API_SECRET as well as  switch between building options.
-By default we redeploy only environment variables, without pulling repository from GitHub and rebuild source code.
+after you will see a window with deployment option, where you can specify your API_KEY and API_SECRET as well as switch between building options.
+By default, we redeploy only environment variables, without pulling repository from GitHub and rebuild source code.

 ## For private GitHub projects.